aklinker1/zeta/README.md

 #### Custom Content Types

-By default, Zeta will use `application/json` as the content type in the OpenAPI docs. you can override this by setting the `contentType` metadata on your schema:
+By default, Zeta will use `application/json` as the content type in the OpenAPI docs and infer the content type of the response at runtime based on the response type.

+You can override both the docs and the response content type by setting the `contentType` metadata on your schema:

 ```ts
 app.get(